gdsbook/book/notebooks/07_local_autocorrelation.md

 Showing that the high-high (1), and low-low (3), values are predominant.

-Care must be taken, however, in the interpretation of these first two maps, as the underlying statistical signifcance of the local values has not been considered.
+Care must be taken, however, in the interpretation of these first two maps, as the underlying statistical significance of the local values has not been considered.

 Instead, what is typically done is to create a map, a cluster map as it is usually called, that extracts the significant observations (those that are highly unlikely to have come from pure chance) and plots them with a specific color depending on their quadrant category.